 - A. The primary records are maintained at each site and include: - 1.
-State Medical Waste Generator registration; - 2.
-Copy of off-site hauling contracts; - 3.
+Original state medical waste generator registration; - 2.
+A copy of off-site hauling contracts; - 3.
 All manifests, receipts, or equivalent documents; - 4.
 Certificates of destruction for the medical waste; and - 5.
-Record of inspection (6 months) of site and regulated medical waste management log by safety specialist.
+Record of inspection (6 months) of site and Regulated Medical Waste Management Log by Safety Specialist.